'A new party on the block': Brian Tamaki breaks silence after anti-government protests

 By RNZ

-Destiny Church leader Brian Tamaki has broken his silence following today's anti-government protests.
+Destiny Church leader Brian Tamaki has spoken of his political ambitions following today's anti-government protests that shutdown streets and motorways across the country.

 Auckland's Southern Motorway is now open in both directions after protesters walked out onto the motorway as police looked on this morning.